balena-io-experimental/capture-and-streaming/README.md

 ### Capture Block

 The Capture Block takes a video source (usually a camera) as an input and converts it to an RTSP stream.
+It utilizes [gst-rtsp-server](https://github.com/GStreamer/gst-rtsp-server) for core functionality.

 Input: The block will search for a Pi Camera and use that by default.
 If it does not find a Pi Camera, it will look for a USB camera and use the first one it finds.
 If the camera supports YUYV it will use that, otherwise it will use mjpeg.
 You can override this automatic selection process by specifying your own Gstreamer pipeline using the service variable `GST_RTSP_PIPELINE`.